rongjin-finance/rongjin-finance.github.io/_pages/about.md

 I am a PhD Candidate in Finance at the Telfer School of Management, University of Ottawa.

 My research interests include corporate finance, corporate governance, and textual analysis.
-My current research examines executive communication in corporate disclosures, with a particular focus on CEO–CFO interactions during earnings conference calls.
+My research broadly examines how managerial characteristics, executive communication, and corporate disclosures relate to firms’ decisions, risks, and outcomes.

-I use large-scale textual data and empirical methods to study how managerial communication relates to corporate decisions and outcomes.
+I use large-scale textual data and empirical methods to study managerial behavior, organizational dynamics, and corporate disclosure practices.